vmware-tanzu-labs/ignition/docs/oidc.md

 }
 ```

 The `session_secret` can be anything unique.
-The `api_username` and password are the username and password, or more appropriately the client id and secret that ignition uses to talk to the Cloud Foundry API.
+The `api_client_id` and `api_client_secret` are the client id and secret that ignition uses to talk to the Cloud Controller API and to UAA.

 Lastly the `authorized_domain` controls what email domains are allowed to use ignition to create organizations.
 This is useful especially when you're using a OAuth provider that supports non-corporate domains - you don't want people creating orgs in PCF with their personal email accounts.